vonfalk/storm-javavis/doc/02-Storm/07-Language_server/01-Protocol.md

   queried file extension *type* is supported. *result* is either `t` or `nil`, indicating *supported* and *not supported* respectively.
 * `(color id edit start colors...)`: Color a part of the file with identifier *id* as denoted by colors.
-The character indices in this message refers the text as it was after edit number *edit*.
+The character indexes in this message refers the text as it was after edit number *edit*.
-  If additional edit operations have been performed since, indices may need to be adjusted by the editor.
+  If additional edit operations have been performed since, indexes may need to be adjusted by the editor.
 In the Emacs plugin, this is done by remembering the last 20 or so edit operations. *start* (a number) is the zero based index of the first character to highlight.
 The remaining elements in the message (labeled *colors...*) describe the colors.
 The first element in